-The Trustees have established three working groups: (i) Human Resources and Operations; (ii) Fundraising; and (iii) Risk management including grant-making.
-These working groups have no governance or decision-making powers but rather are fora for the Trustees and Executive Director to meet between Trustees' meetings to discuss and plan the Charity's activities.
+The Trustees have established three working groups: (i) Risk and Operations; (ii) Fundraising; and (iii) Grantmaking.
+These working groups have no governance or decision-making powers but rather are for the Trustees and Executive Director to meet between Trustees' meetings to discuss and plan the Charity's activities.